-Through the work of an intergenerational team, 350 Maine is engaging young people in their sustainable futures and supporting their initiatives to address climate change.
+Through the work of an intergenerational team, 350 Maine is engaging young people in their sustainable futures and supporting their initiatives to address the climate crisis.

 Engaging Youth Sustainability and Climate Justice Groups